edorovati/caendgz-sipmanalysis/analysis/root/README.md

 ▸ `findMaximum(x, y, threshold)`
    → Returns the index of the maximum y-value beyond a threshold

+▸ `findLocalMaxima(y)`
+   → Finds the indices of local maxima in a vector of data

 ▸ `computeDerivativeWithErrors(x, y, yErr, correlation)`
    → Computes numerical derivative of y vs x, with error propagation